ojal21/linear_regression_GD/README.md

-# linear_regression_GD
-Linear Regression using Gradient Descent
+#Linear Regression using Gradient Descent

+• Implemented gradient descent from scratch to predict the energy output of a power plant with an accuracy of 91%.
+• Tuned hyperparameters and compared the results with other numerical optimization methods